 Conclusion

-For years, I hid my history in shame, in concern that I would be perceived more differently than I already am.
-I only wanted to talk about it if it would be of use to others (or at least my intent of feeling useful).
+For years, I hid my history in concern that I would be perceived more differently than I already am.
+I only wanted to talk if it would be useful (or at least it made me feel useful).
 More importantly, I wanted to write about it when I could finally walk out of that tunnel of past challenges with my head held high from my own merit.
-That is my function, that is how my positive emotions are construed.
+That is my function, that is how my positive emotions are constructed.
+Though, I can name many experiences I would never do again, emotions I never want to feel nor types of people I wouldn’t want to cross paths with – I would do it all again if it means being where I am now and with this comfort of belonging.

-I will always try to fit in, to the best of my ability, and I will always look for new places where I will try to matter.
+I will always try to fit in, to the best of my ability, and I will always look for new places where I will try to matter and do things right.
 I am part of the Dota and gaming community, for better or for worse.
-It only took me 13 years that asked a lot from me and my happiness but I’ve achieved my hill to lie down on and stare into the clouds for more hopefulness.
-I’ve been fortunate enough in my life that the foundations of my failures, from childhood to career has granted me an ability to savour the times where I have finally succeeded, regardless how personally small or publicly grand.
-The guides came at the perfect time, a cross-section of my failure in the past and the ambition to do something to change that in the future.
-I consider myself lucky.
+It only took me many difficult years, that asked a lot from me and my happiness, but I’ve achieved my hill to lie down on and stare into the clouds for more hopefulness.
+I’ve been fortunate enough in my life that the foundations of my failures, from childhood to career, has granted me an ability to savour the times where I have finally accomplished something, regardless how personally small or publicly grand.
+The guides came at the perfect time, a cross-section of my failure in the past and the ambition to do something to change that for the future.